runtimeverification/kontrol/src/kontrol/kdist/cheatcodes.md

        [preserves-definedness]
 ```

+The following rule will match when the `randomUint()` cheat code function is called.
-The following rule returns a symbolic integer of 256 bytes.
+This rule returns a symbolic integer of 256 bytes.

 ```{.k .symbolic}
     rule [cheatcode.call.randomUint256]: